The word Al-Hikmah (Wisdom) in the Quran 2:151

 b- The following were the words of Abraham as he implored his Lord:

-Again the word ‘Al-Hikmah’ here could not mean anything but wisdom.
-Abraham had no knowledge of the ‘Sunna’ of Muhammad.
+Once again, the word "al-hikmah" here could not mean anything but wisdom.
+Abraham had no knowledge of the sunna of Muhammad.

-5- A further evidence that the word ‘Al-Hikmah’ as used in the Quran means wisdom and not Sunna is found in the following verse:
+5- A further evidence that the word "al-hikmah" is used in the Quran to mean wisdom and not the sunna of anyone is found in the following verse:

-The words "whoever He pleases" in this verse indicate that God bestows ‘Al-Hikmah’ upon any of the believers and not just His messengers.
-If we assume that ‘Al-Hikmah’ means the Sunna we would have to believe that any ordinary believer may also have his own personal Sunna that has to be followed by other believers!
+The words "whomever He wills" in this verse indicate that God bestows wisdom upon any of the believers and not just His messengers.
+If we assume that "al-hikmah" means the sunna we would have to believe that any ordinary believer may also have his own personal sunna that has to be followed by other believers!
 This of course is not the case.
-The verse would make perfect sense if we accept the correct meaning of ‘Al-Hikmah’ which is wisdom.
+The only possible meaning of "al-hikmah" in 2:269 is wisdom.

-6- In Sura 17, we are given a clear demonstration of the word ‘Al-Hikmah’ as being the ability to differentiate between right and wrong and the wisdom to choose what is right.
-If we read the verses from 22 to 39, we find God commanding us not to worship except Him, to honor our parents, to give due alms to our relatives, the needy, the poor, and the traveling alien but without being extravagant or stingy, not to kill our children for fear of poverty, not to commit adultery, nor to abuse the orphan’s money, to trade equitably and fairly, to verify everything before following it blindly and not to act vainly.
-After such valuable advice God informs us that these virtues are indeed what wisdom is all about.
+6- In Sura 17, we come across a clear demonstration of the word "al-hikmah" as being the ability to differentiate between right and wrong and the wisdom to choose what is right.
+If we read the verses from 22 to 39, we find God issuing a command not to worship except Him, to honor the parents, to give due alms to the relatives, the needy, the poor, and the traveling alien but without being extravagant or stingy.
+Also not to kill one's children for fear of poverty, not to commit adultery, nor to abuse the orphan’s money, to trade equitably and fairly, to verify everything before following it blindly and not to act vainly.
+After such valuable instructions, God informs us that these virtues are indeed what wisdom is all about.

-In that sense ‘Al-Hikmah’ is not a book of ‘hadith’ (sayings) of one single person but instead a blessing which God gives His chosen servants.
+In this sense "al-hikmah" is not the sayings of any one person, but instead a blessing which God gives His righteous servants.

-7- Perhaps the simplest and most convincing reason for discarding the corrupted meaning of ‘Al-Hikmah’ so as to mean the Sunna, is the fact that God is neither vague nor fond of providing us with puzzles.
-God asserts that the Quran is straightforward, it contains no crookedness:
+7- Perhaps the simplest and most convincing reason for discarding the corrupted meaning of "al-hikmah" so as to mean the sunna of Muhammad, is the fact that God is neither vague nor engages in providing puzzles.
+God asserts that the Quran is straightforward and that it contains no crookedness:

-"This is the Sunna of God for those of the past, and you will find no alternative for the Sunna of God."
+Such was the Sunna of God for those who have passed on before.
+You will find that there is no substitute for the Sunna of God.
 33:62

-Moreover if God had revealed to Muhammad an additional Sunna other than the Quran, as the Sunni’s claim, then we would expect God to say ‘We have revealed to you the Kitab (book) and the Sunna’ or words to that effect.
-Instead the only Revelation endorsed in the Quran is the Quran itself:
+Had God revealed to Muhammad an additional sunna other than the Quran, we would expect God to say words along the lines 'We have revealed to you the Quran and the sunna'.
+Instead, the only revelation confirmed to be revealed to Muhammad is Quran:

 Indeed God takes an oath from His prophet of what was revealed to him.
 The oath contains nothing but the Quran:

-Finally God commands the prophet to rule and arbitrate between the people with Quran and nothing but the Quran:
+Finally, God commands the Prophet to rule and arbitrate between the people with the Quran and nothing but the Quran:

-To conclude, the word ‘Al-Hikmah’ in any Arabic dictionary means wisdom.
-To leave the literal and direct meaning and accept a manipulated meaning is to reject the truth of the Quran.
+To conclude, the word "al-hikmah" is used in the Quran in only one meaning, and that is wisdom.
+This word, when searched in any Arabic dictionary, means wisdom.
+To leave the literal and correct meaning and accept a manipulated meaning is to reject the truth of the Quran.